-- The potential for minerals to be transported by means other than road has been adequately assessed; - They include acceptable proposals for progressive and final restoration, aftercare and beneficial after-use; - They satisfy the other relevant policies of the Plan; and - They maximise opportunities to re-use and recycle mineral waste.
+- There is a proven national, regional or local need for the mineral which cannot be met from existing sources or from secondary or recycled material; - In the case of coal resources, there are wholly exceptional circumstances clearly demonstrated that justify its extraction; - The potential for minerals to be transported by means other than road has been adequately assessed; - They include acceptable proposals for progressive and final restoration, aftercare and beneficial after-use; - They satisfy the other relevant policies of the Plan; and - They maximise opportunities to re-use and recycle mineral waste.

 The production and use of alternative and recycled materials will be supported as substitutes for naturally occurring aggregates.
-(MAC46)